rebeca-lang/rebeca-lang.github.io/projects.md

     <div class="icon-block">
       <h2 class="center light-blue-text"><img src="{{ "/assets/projects/DefaultProject.jpg" | absolute_url }}" alt="CRYSTAL Logo"/></h2>
       <h5 class="center">Distributed Controllers</h5>
       <p class="light">
-        A potential problem that may arise in the domain of distributed control systems is the existence of more than one primary controller in redundancy plans that may lead to inconsistency.
-An algorithm called NRP FD is proposed to solve this issue by prioritizing consistency over availability.
-In this project, we demonstrate how by using modeling and formal verification, we discovered an issue in NRP FD where we may have two primary controllers at the same time.
-We then provide a solution to mitigate the identified issue, thereby enhancing the robustness and reliability of such systems.
-          <a href="{{ "/allprojects/DistributedControllers" | relative_url }}">Learn more</a>
+         A potential problem that may arise in the domain of distributed control systems is the existence of more than one primary controller in redundancy plans which may lead to inconsistency.
+In this project, we model and formally verify the state-of-the-art algorithm -NRP FD- and discover an issue.
+We then provide a solution to mitigate the identified issue, thereby enhancing the robustness and reliability of such systems. <a href="{{ "/allprojects/DistributedControllers" | relative_url }}">Learn more</a>
       </p>
     </div>
   </div>